dafny-lang/dafny/docs/ProofOptimization/ProofOptimization.md

 To ensure that the verifier has exactly the right amount of information available, it'll help to review exactly what information is in scope at a particular point in a Dafny program, and what goals the verifier attempts to prove.

-First, Dafny attempts to prove that the following predicates are always true:
+First, Dafny attempts to prove that several predicates are always true, including the following.

-* Every `ensures` clause of a `function`, `lemma`, or `method`, right before returning.

-* Every `invariant` clause, before the loop it is associated with it begins, and at the end of each iteration of the loop body.

 * The expression in every `assert` statement, at the point where it occurs.

 * The well-formedness condition of any partial operation, including array indexing and division, at the point where it occurs.

-* TODO: more from DafnyRef
+* Every `invariant` clause, before the loop it is associated with it begins, and at the end of each iteration of the loop body.

+* Every `requires` clause of a `function`, `lemma`, or `method`, at the call site.

+* Every `ensures` clause of a `function`, `lemma`, or `method`, right before returning.

+A complete list is available [here](../DafnyRef/DafnyRef#sec-assertion-batches).

 Although only one of these uses the `assert` keyword, we use the term _assertion_ to describe each of these proof goals.
 A collection of assertions, taken together, is called an _assertion batch_.

-When trying to prove each of these statements, Dafny assumes the following predicates to be true, making them available as facts for the verifier to use:
+When trying to prove each of these statements, Dafny assumes several following predicates to be true, making them available as facts for the verifier to use.
+These include the following.

 * Every `requires` clause, throughout the whole body of a Dafny `function`, `lemma`, or `method`.